frypatch/The-Price-of-Remembering/book/CHAPTER_02.md

 ## THE FRAGILE WEIGHT OF PEACE.

-FOR THE FIRST TIME since the road swallowed up my family and spat me back into its dust, I found peace.
-Not the brittle kind that vanishes with the slightest breath, but something richer and heavier.
-The Maer’s coin had loosened the tight, strangling fingers of debt around my throat.
+FOR THE FIRST TIME since my family was murdered, I found peace.
+Not the kind a summer shower could wash away, but something richer and heavier.
+The Maer’s coin had loosened the strangling fingers of debt around my throat.
 My deal with Riem had let me breathe easier still.
 Together, they made the world feel almost manageable.

 This is what peace looked like.
 Mornings heavy with the scent of ink and parchment.
-Afternoons caught in tangled chords and experimental rhythms.
+Afternoons filled with tangled chords and experimental rhythms.
 Evenings thick with honey-gold light and silken laughter.
 I studied.
 I played music that made the heart rise and falter.
 I charmed women whose fire matched my own.
 Time stretched before me like an open road, and I walked it without watching where I stepped.

 But I was young, and youth burns like kindling.
 It does not count the cost or measure what it spends.
 I thought myself clever, brilliant even.
 I believed that I could shape the world to my will, one turn of brass and one twist of wire at a time.
 And that unbridled confidence, as with so many stories, is how “The Stainless” was born.